Aspie96/blog/content/posts/free_software.md

 In technical endeavors, free software is common at every level.
 Programmers use free tools to develop their own (free or proprietary) software.
 Administrators use free software to run web servers.
 Environments based on free software are used internally by companies of all sizes.
 Software crucial for encryption and security is often free and open source, as is much of the software that constitutes the invisible backbone of the Internet.

 Free software is not just for the tech-savvy.
-Free and open source programs are used in all environments in which computers are and can carry out tasks useful for people at any level of technical skill.
+It is used in all environments in which computers are and can carry out tasks useful for people at any level of technical skill.

-There are several well-known examples of free and open source software that you may be familiar with.
+There are several well-known examples of free and open source software programs that you may be familiar with.
 Here are just a few:

 - [Mozilla Firefox](https://www.mozilla.org/it/firefox/): Web browser.
 - [Blender](https://www.blender.org/): Program for 3D digital art.